ToxicSnail/dorm_bot/README.md

 ## Configuration
 - **The bot uses a camera connected through /dev/video0 with a resolution of 640x426 pixels.
 - **Videos are processed and streamed in the specified format and quality.

+## License
+This is project open-sourse.
+I developted this in my course work in University
+@Gorky Kirill